gracejennings/radpixel/README.md

 ## Getting Started

 Clone this repo to get started.
 This contains all of the source code necessary to edit, build, and package the application.
 The three dependencies you will need preinstalled are [python3](https://www.python.org/downloads/),  [OpenCV](https://opencv.org/) and [NumPY](https://numpy.org/).
-To run, you will need to be able to select a Python interpreter.
+To run, you will need to be able to select a Python interpreter with NumPy and OpenCV installed.
+We recommend isolating your Python environment using [venv](https://docs.python.org/3/library/venv.html), [pipenv](https://pypi.org/project/pipenv/) if you like `pip`, or [conda-env](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#activating-an-environment) if you are using Anaconda.

 ### Development Mode

-In the ```radpixel-electron``` project directory run ```npm start``` to launch the app locally.
+In the ```radpixel-electron``` project directory run ```npm install``` and ```npm run start``` to launch the app locally.
 The page will reload as you save edits and any errors will appear in the development console.

 ### Building

 The build config is located in the package.json.
-This is currently configured for Linux with a target rpm package.
+This is currently configured for RedHat-Based Linux distributions.
 To start the build process run ```npm run build-linux```.
+You will find the target .rpm file in the /dist directory.

 ### Installing on Linux Machine

-The resulting .rpm file can be distributed and installed on Linux.
-It has been tested on CentOS7 and CentOS8.
+The resulting .rpm file can be distributed and installed on RedHat-based Linux distributions.
+It has been tested on CentOS 7 and CentOS 8.
+On CentOS 7, open a terminal and run `$ yum install RadPixel.rpm` to install, and `$ radpixel` to run the application.
+On CentOS 8, simply double-click the application.

 ## Architecture